NiklasRosenstein/myo-python/README.md

 </p>
 <h1 align="center">Python bindings for the Myo SDK</h1>

-This library is Python 2 and 3 compatible a [CFFI] based wrapper around the [Thalmic Myo SDK].
+This library is Python 2 and 3 compatible [CFFI] based wrapper around the [Thalmic Myo SDK].
 The documentation can be found [here][Documentation].

   [CFFI]: https://pypi.python.org/pypi/cffi